rohanmr/Track-List-App/README.md

 # Track-List-App

-Download the code and run on VS Code
+Download the code.
+Open in VS Code and Run by following Commands.

 Simple React-Typescript project for tracking expenses.